Alpha9 Theranostics

 Venture Round in 2017

 ARTMS is a technology developer focused on transforming the production of diagnostic imaging isotopes.
-The company has created the QUANTM Irradiation System, which supports decentralized and local production of essential medical isotopes such as gallium-68, zirconium-89, technetium-99m, and copper-64.
-This innovative technology allows for cost-effective, high-yield production using local hospital-based medical cyclotrons, thereby enabling the nuclear medicine industry to better manage supply chain demands and enhance the availability of critical imaging agents.
-Through its advancements, ARTMS aims to improve access to important diagnostic tools in healthcare.
+The company specializes in the QUANTM Irradiation System, which supports decentralized and local production of essential medical isotopes such as gallium-68, zirconium-89, technetium-99m, and copper-64.
+By utilizing hospital-based medical cyclotrons, ARTMS enables cost-effective and high-yield production of these critical isotopes, allowing the nuclear medicine industry to better control and meet its supply chain requirements.
+Through its innovative approach, ARTMS aims to enhance the availability and accessibility of important diagnostic tools in healthcare.

 Bioarray Therapeutics